Two River Theater: Programing

 Crossing Borders is an annual five-day festival of new plays by Latino writers and free community events.
 It was begun in 2011.
 Nosotros is a program that fosters a closer relationship between theater and Latino artists and audiences.
-Another annual programs is a Cabaret of New Songs for the Musical Theater.
+Another annual program is a Cabaret of New Songs for the Musical Theater.

 Two River Theater's new-play commissioning program, launched in 2010, commissions two plays a year and has produced more than five of these works.
 Each season, the theater hosts numerous artist residencies, workshops, and readings to support the development of new work for the American theater, including separate week-long retreats with Clubbed Thumb and NYU's Graduate Musical Theater Writing program.

 In 2020 Two River began a partnership with National Asian American Theater to foster the inclusion of more Asian American Artists in theater across the country.

 Education programs

 Two River offers theater arts programs to students from 1st through 12th grade.
 Student matinees serve students in 50 schools throughout New Jersey.
 Classroom residencies support academic achievement and allow students to engage with theater artists.
 Multiple programs also introduce at-risk adolescents to theater.

 "A Little Shakespeare" series, launched during Two River's 20th Anniversary Season, is an educational program that produces an annual production of a Shakespeare play performed by high-school students.

 The Metro Scholar program offers high school juniors the opportunity to explore professional theater and play a role in the life of Two River Theater.

 PlayBack is a program in which selected high school students work with Two River Teaching Artists who guide them in the creation and performance of their own original play inspired by, in response to, and in conversation with a production on the theater's main stage.

 Summer Ensembles is a three-week summer program offered to students from first to twelfth grade.
 Teaching artists channel students’ natural energy and vitality into creative thinking, teamwork, and performance skills through theater games, songs and devising original material.
 Students get the opportunity to perform for their peers, and to see the inner-workings backstage with the Two River production staff.